ORMIRcommunity/templates/computational_project/docs/paper/README.md

 # Paper

-This folder contains the document of the publication
+This is the folder for the scientific publication